 - Credit Card

 - Not available

-- Tel to the Tourism Exchange Center
+- Tel is addressed to the Tourism Exchange Center

 - Estimated stay time

 - about m

 - Route from this Station Route from this Bus Stop Route from this IC Route from this Parking

 Nearby Tourist Attractions

 Over 100 active volcanoes across Kagoshima make it one of the Japan's most exciting prefectures.
 The prefectural capital, Kagoshima city, looks out to one of the prefecture's most spectacular volcanoes, Sakurajima, an island of its own that can be visited and seen close up or admired from afar, with the promise of breathtaking sunsets complete with frequent puffs of smoke and ash.
 Down the Satsuma Peninsula, the most southerly part of mainland Japan, waterfalls, sand onsen, and fascinating history await, while Kagoshima's abundance of satsuma imo (sweet potato) provide a wholesome snack as well as one of Japan's favourite drinks - shochu.